hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

 in the weight name corresponds to Sherpa's internal particle ordering which can be obtained from the ordering in the process printed out when Sherpa starts running.
-The ``ReferenceSystem`` denotes the reference system which needs to be specified for an unambitious polarization defintion (cf. section :ref:`Reference system`).
+The ``ReferenceSystem`` denotes the reference system which needs to be specified for an unambitious polarization definition (cf. section :ref:`Reference system`).
 The totaled interference contribution is called ``PolWeight_ReferenceSystem.int``.